justinmeiners/efficient-programming-with-components/10_binary_counter.md

 It is necessary to find the winner in order to find the second place guy.
 We could sketch a proof of this.
 Let us assume there are two potential guys greater than the second place guy.
-If there is none, he isn't second place.
+If there are none, he isn't second place.
 If there are two, he isn't second place either.

-What do we know about second place guy, specifically the games he lost?
+What do we know about second place guy (specifically the games he lost)?
 *He only lost one game, and it was to the winner*.
 If the winner remembers all the games he won, and who he played, how could we determine second place?
 (We know the second place guy is one of them.)